stephen-marshall-moore/Leaflet/README.md

 <img src="http://leafletjs.com/docs/images/logo.png" alt="Leaflet" />

+Note: This forked version has diverged from the main in a rather non-mergeable fashion, as I (Stephen Moore) tried learning Leaflet internals and ES 2015 at the same time by moving code to an ES 2015 way of doing things.
+That is, it uses ES 2015 classes and Object.assign as replacements for original internal versions.
+The fact that so much of it still functions I attribute to the solid nature of the library itself rather than my understanding and use of Leaflet and ES 2015.

 Leaflet is an open source JavaScript library for **mobile-friendly interactive maps**.
 It is developed by [Vladimir Agafonkin][] of [Mapbox][] with a team of dedicated [contributors][].
 Weighing just about 30 KB of gzipped JS code, it has all the [features][] most developers ever need for online maps.